Skip to Main Content

 • main purpose is to report on original research or experimentation

-What are substantive news articles?
+What are general purpose articles?

-What are popular articles?
+What are trade publications?

-What are the characteristics of popular articles?
+What are the characteristics of trade or professional publications?

 Why do I need to evaluate my sources?